willekenselise/micro-frontend/cra/README-EFREI.md

-# Running Demo
+# Building and Running Demo
 Run `pnpm run start`.
 This will build and serve both `host` and `remote` on ports 3001 and 3002 respectively.
-Also it will add
+Also it will build all apps which respects the global package.json start scripts   "start": "pnpm --filter cra_* start" , basically all app which starts by 'cra_'

 - [localhost:3001](http://localhost:3000/) (HOST)